emscripten-core/emscripten/site/source/docs/porting/files/packaging_files.rst

     ./emcc file.cpp -o file.html --preload-file ../../asset_dir@/

 We can also map a new path and filename.
-For example, to make embedded file **../res/gen123.png** available as **/main.png** we might do:
+For example, to make the embedded file **../res/gen123.png** available as **/main.png** we might do:

 .. code-block:: bash